iscspam/iscspam.github.io/README.md

-# iscspam.github.io
+# ISCSP&AM Web Site

-International Symposium on Computational Structure Prediction and Advanced Materials
+This directory contains the source code of the website of the International Symposium on Computational Structure Prediction and Advanced Materials.